 Many social media advertising campaigns follow a similar formula.
 I’ll give you something of value if you give me something.
 These ads dangle the proverbial “carrot” in exchange for contact information.
-Oftentimes this “carrot” comes in the form of a whitepaper, webinar, or other “lead magnet” that’s enticing enough to justify someone providing their email address.
+Oftentimes this “carrot” comes in the form of a whitepaper, webinar, or another “lead magnet” that’s enticing enough to justify someone providing their email address.

 Here’s a Facebook example we designed for a client in our Social Media Outsourcing Program….